 A house finch (female) and a different mourning dove (gender also unidentified)!

 The finch (seen in the first image in this section) is both a ground feeder and one who noshes from hanging feeders, but I've yet to learn the eating habits of this "newcomer" bird (middle image in this series) whom I am still calling the mystery bird.

 As for the cardinal (third image in this series), he is a fairly new guest in my garden.
 Initially, he came to my garden quite some time ago with Cam.
 Cam, as you may recall, dear reader, is a cardinal that I've featured a number of times in entries here on Blogger as well as tumblr.
-Moreover, a number of Cam's photo-ops can be found in my Flickr Galleries and on my Pinterst Boards.
+Moreover, a number of Cam's photo-ops can be found on my Pinterst Boards.
 In any event, I have not seen or heard Cam since October 23rd and I am very concerned that something may have happened to her, which is something I've stated a number of times on TLLG's Facebook Page, where I often feature images of her.

 The re-appearence of the male cardinal (who may be Cam's boy toy or hubby) with no sight of Cam causes me to wonder if he is bringing food to her.
 For several weeks Cam has been the one coming for food in my garden, and I'm hoping her absence which is replaced by his presence means that she has been sending him here for "take-out."